 Tintoretto is one of Venice’s most famous painters.
 With more than 700 works spread all over the city, it’s almost impossible to visit Venice without a glimpse on several of his paintings.
 The most difficult part is to choose which masterpieces you really want to admire in-depth.

-In this post, I will first give you some background information on Tintoretto.
-I will then focus on 2 locations (Scuola Grande di San Rocco and Chiesa della Madonna dell’Orto) which together have more than 60 of his paintings on display.
-Finally, I will tell you about the ‘Santa Caterina’ altarpiece which was owned by David Bowie.
-It will return to Venice for a large exhibition in 2019.
+In this post, I will start with some background information on Tintoretto.
+Afterwards, I will tell you more about 2 locations (Scuola Grande di San Rocco and Chiesa della Madonna dell’Orto) which together have more than 60 of his paintings on display.
+Finally, I will show you the ‘Santa Caterina’ altarpiece which was owned by David Bowie.
+It will return to Venice for a large exhibition at Palazzo Ducale in September 2019.

 Jacopo Robusti or Tintoretto